 Because different Android manufacturers may use different versions of Android, your settings might be found in slightly different locations.

-Disable passive WiFi and Bluetooth scanning (Settings>Security & Location>Location>Scanning — alternatively, on some devices this may be found under Connections).
+Turn off passive WiFi and Bluetooth scanning (Settings>Location>Location>Location services — alternatively, on some devices this may be found under Connections).

 Enhance your location privacy.
 Disabling this setting stops your phone from searching for Wi-Fi and Bluetooth connections in the background while you’re out in the field.